QuTech-Delft/libqasm/README.md

 ```

 ### As a standalone C++ library (Windows)
 Same as the above, except we'll use the MinGW toolchain.
+You shoud first get [mingw-w64](https://sourceforge.net/projects/mingw-w64/) and install it.
 ```
 git submodule update --init --recursive mkdir cbuild